Tuition and Fees Deduction in content page of articles

 Tuition and fees, like student-activity fees

 Expenses for course-related books, supplies, and equipment.
 You must pay these expenses to the institution as a condition of enrollment or attendance.
 Books, supplies, and equipment bought elsewhere don't qualify for this deduction.
-Ex: You can't claim expenses for books you buy at a big-chain bookstore.

 Only the person who claims the dependency exemption and pays the expenses can claim the deduction.
 So, the deduction is available to:

 Students who pay for their own education and can't be claimed as a dependent

 The parent might pay the expenses but can't claim the student as a dependent.
 If so, the student can use the amount paid by the parent to claim the deduction on the student’s own return.